 Orval is a semi-firm cheese made from pasteurized whole cow’s milk.

 It has an orange rind, and is a pale yellowish-white colour on the inside.
-It is slightly salty, but otherwise tastes somewhat like a mild gouda.
-It is made in rectangular loaf-shaped blocks, each weighing about 4 1/2 pounds (2.1 kg.)
+It is slightly salty, but otherwise tastes somewhat like a mild Gouda.
+It is made in rectangular loaf-shaped blocks, each weighing about 2.1 kg (about 4 ½ pounds).

-Milk is delivered from farms in the region straight to the cheese factory, where it is pasteurized, then brought to a temperature of 92 F (33 C.) Lactic acid and calf’s rennet is added to curdle it.
+Milk is delivered from farms in the region straight to the cheese factory, where it is pasteurized, then brought to a temperature of 33 C (92 F).
+Lactic acid and calf’s rennet is added to curdle it.
 The curd is cut and washed, drained, then put into perforated moulds to drain further.
 The cheese is pressed in the moulds, then turned out, put in baskets, and submerged in brine for several hours.
-Orval Cheese is aged for 3 weeks.

 The surface is dried before packaging, so that the packaging doesn’t stick to the cheese.
 It is wrapped in paper that has been waxed, which allows the cheese to breathe a bit.